johnatannunes/wishlist-service/README.md

 # License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the https://opensource.org/license/mit for details.

 ## MIT License